Top 5 Signs Your Legal Team Needs A Compliance & Ethics Professional

 If you are not familiar with Chapter 8, you will need a resource to help you oversee and manage the program entrusted to you by your board.
 The fastest way to get up to speed is to consult a trusted peer, yes?
 That is how most of us survive as in-house counsel because we cannot know everything.
 If it is reasonably figure-out-able, we try to do that after consulting our peers, ACC resources, and some dusty old CLE outlines (go for the free resources first, amiright?).
 But what got you here, probably won’t get you there when it comes to compliance programs.

-A certified compliance and ethics professional such as a “CCEP,” has the experience, knowledge, and credentials to advise you on what Department of Justice prosecutors expect from your program [insert cite to DOJ ECCP].
-Sure, you can get some support from your in-house peers and other resources, however, compliance professionals who have worked with many companies have seen various structures and approaches that have worked in practice and the efforts that failed.
+A certified compliance and ethics professional such as a “CCEP,” has the experience, knowledge, and credentials to advise you on what Department of Justice prosecutors expect from your program.1 Sure, you can get some support from your in-house peers and other resources, however, compliance professionals who have worked with many companies have seen various structures and approaches that have worked in practice and the efforts that failed.
 Expertise comes with efficiency.
 The quickest way to the right answer is through the ones who have seen it, done it, fought it, and won it.

 2) You have just been crowned “Chief Ethics and Compliance Officer,” and you know little to nothing about the company’s compliance and ethics program.